fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/test-suite-cli.md

 **Using CLI with Reference Implementation**

-You can use the CLI with the app id / api key from the reference implementation to mimic calls from Fast->Seller.
+You can use the CLI with the Fast App ID / API key from the [reference implementation](/developer-portal/for-developers/custom-integration/setup/authenticate.md) to mimic calls from Fast->Seller.
 This will enable you to see the different API requests/responses that the Seller backend will see from Fast.

 <embed src="/reusables/for-developers/_fast_app_id.md" />

 **Using CLI with Seller Sandbox App**

-You can also use the CLI with the app id / api key from your non-production Seller app.
+You can also use the CLI with the Sandbox App ID / API key from your non-production Seller app.
 This will enable you to see the API requests/responses that will come directly into your backend.

 :::attention heads up
 Fast Test Suite CLI only works with Sandbox environment.